Collision Repair Technician

 However, there are not enough collision repair technicians to meet demand and employers find it difficult to get staff.

-As a result, panelbeater (collision repair technician) appears on Immigration New Zealand's regional skill shortage list.
+As a result, panelbeater (collision repair technician) will appear on Immigration New Zealand's Green List from March 2024.
 This means the Government is actively encouraging skilled collision repair technicians from overseas to work in New Zealand.

 Types of employers varied